 “The more uncomfortable an answer, the more likely it is to be true.”

 But there is hope and comfort in embracing as much of reality as we are able to perceive.
 There is more honesty, too.

 The truth can hurt, but the truth can also heal.

 Facing reality gives us the best shot we have at shaping reality.

 When we embrace the nature of reality as best as we are able to understand it and work to clear the layers of what we wish were true but simply isn’t, we empower and awaken ourselves.
 We awaken ourselves to the most truly powerful focus of our attention (or worship, if you will): what is.

 In other words, the Jewish god is not a traditional god, but simply “what is”.
-Judaism urges us to let go of embellishments – to strive to connect with reality.
+Judaism encourages humans to let go of embellishments – to strive to connect with reality.
 Reality, rather than myth, teaches Judaism, is what we should pursue.